 Houses without Windows: Meditative Respites or Architectural Straightjackets?

-A look at the architectural trend of windowless homes in Japan and Portugal.
+A look at the architectural trend of windowless homes.

 The Vertical Glass House by Chinese architects Atelier FCJZ is disingenuous to say the least.
 Its name suggests a vertical derivative of Philip Johnson’s canonical house, and in fact its architects describe it as a 90-degree rotation of the typical modernist glass house.
 Instead, what welcomes visitors at Shanghai’s Xuhui waterfront is a four-story concrete house without any windows.
 Where is all that promised glass, you might ask?